-Here is an interesting complimentary article on this topic from Glenn Gruber, Sr. Mobile Strategist at Propelics, Axway’s partner specialized in enterprise mobile strategy and world-class mobile apps.
+Here is an interesting complementary article on this topic from Glenn Gruber, Sr. Mobile Strategist at Propelics, Axway’s partner specialized in enterprise mobile strategy and world-class mobile apps.

 Adoption of such technology comes with a practical limitation—we each have only so many wrists and assorted body parts.
 And let’s not discount the fact people will naturally resist adorning themselves with devices throughout the workday.
 Nobody wants to walk around the office looking like they’ve just been assimilated by the borg.